-ALSO URGED FOR THOSE WITH NO OR LIMITED COMPUTER ABILITY/ACCESS: The Greek New Testament with Words Parsed and Defined a) Mounce, William D. Interlinear for the Rest of Us: The Reverse Interlinear for New Testament Word Studies.
+Mounce, William D., Interlinear for the Rest of Us: The Reverse Interlinear for New Testament Word Studies.
+Hardback Edition.
 Grand Rapids: Zondervan, 2006.
+The paperback edition is much less preferred for being very bulky.
 Not just an interlinear, but also fully parses every Greek word.
 It also contains a short dictionary of biblical Greek, Hebrew and Aramaic words.